rahmansunbeam/geog683_proj_climatetrend/README.md

 Climate trend analysis is a crucial aspect of understanding the long-term changes in weather patterns and their potential impacts on the environment.
 This project aims to explore various climate trends using Python and GEE, leveraging the ERA5 reanalysis dataset.

-This script produces detailed trend maps of temperature change in North America, aiming to present the potential influence of the mid-latitude jet stream, which is affecting the winter-time warmth of Chinook winds in southeastern Alberta, as originally presented by Brian Brettschneider, University of Alaska Fairbanks, and Dr. John Yackel, University of Calgary.
+This script produces detailed trend maps of temperature changes in North America, aiming to present the potential influence of Arctic Amplification on the mid-latitude jet stream, which may be affecting the winter-time warmth of Chinook winds in southeastern Alberta, as originally presented by Brian Brettschneider, University of Alaska Fairbanks, and Dr. John Yackel, University of Calgary.

 ## ERA5 Reanalysis Dataset